StreamingDataPlatform/workshop-samples/README.md

 -   Build and publish your application JAR file.
 ```
 ./gradlew publish
-helm upgrade --install --timeout 600 jsonreader \
+helm upgrade --install --timeout 600s jsonreader \
 --wait --namespace workshop-samples charts
 ```

 ## About Samples
--   Go to the ingest module and find various writers.
--	Run JSONWriter,ImageWriter and EventWriter from IntelliJ ``
+-  `stream-ingest` shows how to ingest data into a Pravega stream.
+``
 \workshop-samples\stream-ingest\src\main\java\com\dellemc\oe\ingest
 ``
-    1. JSONWriter demonstrates streaming a JSON data.
+    1.  `JSONWriter` demonstrates streaming a JSON data which convert from CSV file.
-    2. EventWriter demonstrate streaming a String Event
+    2.	`EventWriter` demonstrate streaming a String Event
-    3. ImageWriter demonstrate streaming ImagaeData as a JSON
+    3.	`ImageWriter` demonstrate streaming ImagaeData as a JSON

--	Go to various-readers module and run JSONReader and ImageReader Flink apps ``\workshop-samples\various-readers\src\main\java\com\dellemc\oe\readers``

--	Go to stream to stream module and run WordCountReader ``
-\workshop-samples\stream-to-stream\src\main\java\com\dellemc\oe\flink\wordcount
+- `stream-processing` illustrates how to read from a Pravega stream and write to a different one.
 ``
+\workshop-samples\stream-processing\src\main\java\com\dellemc\oe\flink\wordcount
+``
-- This sample reads data from a stream written by EventWriter as a String and do some transformations and write to another stream.
+This wordcount reads data from a stream written by EventWriter as a String and do some transformations and write to another stream.

+- `stream-readers` exemplifies how to read the data from a Pravega stream.
+``\workshop-samples\stream-readers\src\main\java\com\dellemc\oe\readers``
+    1.  `JSONReader` reads the data generated by `JSONWriter` and prints to standard output.
+    2.	`ImageReader` reads the data generated by `ImageWriter` and prints the image data.
+    3.	`FlinkSQLReader` reads the data generated by `JSONWriter` and converts to a SQL table source.
+    4.  `FlinkSQLJOINReader` reads the data generated by `JSONWriter` and uses SQL to join another table.